alphagov/gsp/docs/gds-supported-platform/bootstrapping-clusters.md

       * google-oauth-client-secret: "NOTID"
       * google-oauth-client-id: "NOTASECRET"

-* Commit and push that, open a draft PR.
-You don't need to get it merged.
+* Commit and push that to the branch you chose in `config-version`.
 * Ensure your fly config has a `cd-gsp` target pointing to the `gsp` team in Big Concourse.
 * Change directory to top level of `gsp` repo
 * `CLUSTER_CONFIG=../tech-ops-cluster-config/clusters/name-of-my-cluster.yaml ./hack/set-deployer-pipeline.sh`